ZoniBoy00/Steam-Account-Checker/README.md

-You're absolutely right!
-The format shown in the README is outdated and incorrect.
-Let me correct that section with the proper format based on the JWT token format we've been working with:

 # Steam Account Validator & Ban Checker

 A Python tool that validates Steam accounts using session cookies and checks for VAC, Community, and Economy bans.
 It fetches core profile details and generates a professional HTML report with everything in one place.